darklaunch/darklaunch.com/blog/2011/05/06/svn-add-recursively-the-equivalent-of-git-add.md

+# svn add recursively (the equivalent of "git add .")

 One solution to add files recursively with svn is to use the --force option.
 An example of this is:

 ```